vdemeester/emacs-config/.emacs.d/lisp/use-package/README.md

 took to load, if it took over 0.1s.

 Use the `:init` keyword to execute code before a package is loaded.
-It accepts one or more form, up until the next keyword:
+It accepts one or more forms, up until the next keyword:

 ``` elisp
 (use-package foo